Financing vs Leasing a Chevrolet

 You get to upgrade to a newer model every three years.
 The average person keeps their car for six years, which means some go longer while others go shorter.
 But if the average time totals six years, you can have two vehicles during the time your friends and family stay stuck with the one they purchased.
 The auto industry constantly introduces new features and technology.
 With a lease, you're free to take advantage of the latest Chevy has to offer.

-In the end, you save a lot of money in monthly payments and reduce your risk as an owner.
-You don't have to worry about paying off the balance of a loan if you decide to trade in early.
+In the end, you can save money in monthly payments and reduce your risk as an owner.
+You also don't have to worry about paying off the balance of a loan if you decide to trade in early.

 Should You Lease or Buy?